ClickHouse/ClickHouse/website/blog/en/2022/clickhouse-v22.1-released.md

 And it works for every table function that reads files: `s3`, `file`, `hdfs`, `url`, `s3Cluster`, `hdfsCluster`.

 A lot of magic happens under the hood.
 It does not require reading the whole file in memory.
 For example, Parquet format has metadata at the end of file.
-So, we will read the header first to find where the metadata is located, then do range request to read the metadata about columns and their types, then continue to read the requested columns.
+So, we will read the header first to find where the metadata is located, then do a range request to read the metadata about columns and their types, then continue to read the requested columns.
 And if the file is small, it will be read with a single request.

 If you want to extract the structure from the file without data processing, DESCRIBE query is available: